 How do you make cutbacks without damaging your business?
-If you have to economise , you'll need to work out how to cut the dead wood in your business without damaging the healthy parts, advises Bruce Townsend
+If you have to economise , you'll need to work out how to cut the dead wood in your business without damaging the healthy parts, advises Bruce Townsend of SellerDeck

 Cutting costs can help improve the health of your business but it's vital to make them with care.
 Here are five tips when it comes to cutting costs: